edpackard/checkout-java/README.md

 ## Next steps

-You should at this point be able to add the next bit of new functionality to the CheckoutImpl class -- promotions.
+You should at this point be able to add the next bit of new functionality to the CheckoutImpl class.
+The exercise description talks about also applying specific promotions.

-Start by uncommenting the additional test methods, and seeing that they fail because discounts aren't being applied.
+Start by uncommenting the additional test methods, and seeing that they fail because promotions aren't being applied.
 (Incidentally, this method of writing failing tests before proceeding with code is known as [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).)

+As there are two kinds of promotion, you'll probably want to define an interface that all promotions must implement, and then two classes that implement that interface for the two different promotion types.
+Then you'll need to apply these promotions when you compute the total.